Unlocking the power of place for marketers and developers: Introducing Pilgrim SDK by Foursquare

 - Millions upon millions of people around the world trust Foursquare’s consumer apps with their location so that they can have more fun in the cities they love.
 Because of this, Pilgrim is one of the most accurate background location solutions available, driven by constantly refreshed, first-party data captured via Pilgrim (always-on background awareness) and via explicit check-ins (people have checked in more than 11 billion times).

 - Pilgrim SDK works in tandem with the industry-leading Foursquare Places database and API, which has been rigorously vetted and is used by Snapchat, Twitter, Samsung, Apple and more than 100K other developers.
 That’s 93 million Place Shapes, created from mobile signals — what we call our “probabilistic signal cloud.”
-There’s no need to set up any geofences or beacons.

 - Pilgrim SDK also integrates natively with some of the world’s most widely used mobile marketing automation, data and analytics tools including Urban Airship, Appboy, Localytics, mParticle and others, allowing brands to better understand and communicate with customers in our mobile-first world.
 This makes it easy to incorporate into any external product.
 Insights are delivered in an interactive dashboard.